tzrm/T/C/README.md

-New things about C language I have learnt through tha day.
+New things about C language I have learnt through the day.